nneonneo/2048-ai/README.md

 ## Building

+### Unix/Linux/OS X

 Run `make`.
 Any relatively recent C++ compiler should be able to build the output.

+### Windows

+You have a few options, depending on what you have installed.

+- Pure Cygwin: run `make`.
+The resulting DLL can *only* be used with Cygwin programs, so to run the browser control version, you must use the Cygwin Python (not the python.org Python).
+- Cygwin with MinGW: run

+      CXX=x86_64-w64-mingw32-g++ CXXFLAGS='-static-libstdc++ -static-libgcc -D_WINDLL -D_GNU_SOURCE=1' make

+to build.
+The resultant DLL can be used with non-Cygwin programs.
+- Visual Studio: open a Visual Studio command prompt, `cd` to the 2048-ai directory, and run `make-msvc.bat`.

 ## Running the command-line version